Ryan-rjns/COP4331C_Group6/README.md

 1. Download Unity Hub if you don't already have it: https://store.unity.com/products/unity-personal
 2. In Unity Hub, make sure you install and use the Unity Editor Version **2020.3.26f1**
 3. Using GitHub Desktop (or git commands), clone this repo onto your computer
+4. Install Visual Studio (https://visualstudio.microsoft.com/downloads/) and choose the "Unity" and ".NET" workspaces
-4. And that's it!
+5. And that's it!
 Open the folder you just cloned using UnityHub, and you're all set to work on the project.

 ## Reminders
 * Make sure to commit and push to GitHub whenever you finish working on something